RattleyCooper/selenext/README.md

 #### Jambi

-The way we run middleware is by passing the model's method along with the data to one of `Jambi`'s methods.
+The way we run middleware is by passing the model's method name, along with the data to one of `Jambi`'s methods.
 Example:

 ```python